rmarcais/holbertonschool-smiling-school-javascript/README.md

 ## Context

 Hi everybody !
+My name's Rémi Marçais and as a software development student, I am constantly learning and growing as a software engineer.
 In this project, I will finalize the previous project 0x0B.
 Implement a design with bootstrap and make some parts dynamic with Javascript (JQuery exactly).

 I will reuse final files of 0x0B.
 Implement a design with bootstrap and update them.